 Governor’s pat for coop. banks

-Over the years, the Governor said the cooperative bodies with banking licence in Kerala have been extending a stiff competition to the nationalised and scheduled banks in terms of deposit mobilisation and loan disbursal.
+Over the years, the Governor said the cooperative bodies with banking licence in the State have been extending a stiff competition to the nationalised and scheduled banks in terms of deposit mobilisation and loan disbursal.

 Banks, especially those in the cooperative sector, should open avenues for people to be better informed about the various sources of agriculture finance and lending rates.